PEO ACWA Introduction

 What is PEO ACWA?

-The mission of the Program Executive Office, Assembled Chemical Weapons Alternatives, known as PEO ACWA, is to oversee the safe and environmentally compliant destruction of the remaining U.S. chemical weapons stockpile stored at the U.S. Army Pueblo Chemical Depot in Colorado and the Blue Grass Army Depot in Kentucky.
-As a signatory to the Chemical Weapons Convention, the U.S. must destroy all chemical weapons it owns or possesses.
+As a signatory to the Chemical Weapons Convention, or CWC, the U.S. agreed to destroy all chemical weapons it owned or possessed.
 The U.S. Army Chemical Materials Activity destroyed nearly 90% of the original chemical weapons stockpile.
-PEO ACWA is actively destroying the remaining 10% of the nation’s chemical weapons stockpile and is targeting completion of its mission by the Chemical Weapons Convention treaty commitment of Sept.
+PEO ACWA destroyed the remaining 10% of the nation’s chemical weapons stockpile by the CWC treaty commitment of Sept.
 30, 2023.
-U.S. Public Law mandates stockpile destruction by Dec.
-31, 2023.
-Watch the following video for more information about the program:
+Watch the following video for more information about the program (this video portrays the PEO ACWA program prior to the July 7, 2023, completion of destruction of the declared U.S. stockpile of chemical weapons):

 To learn more, visit the About PEO ACWA page.